 Certificate in Biopharmaceutical Process (10 ECTS) (Level 7 on the National Framework of Qualifications).

 Note: All part-time courses at CIT will run subject to sufficient student numbers.
 Where a course cannot proceed, applicants will be contacted and advised on alternative study options.

 CIT’s Certificate in Biopharmaceutical Processing has been endorsed by Engineers Ireland as a Continuing Professional Development (CPD) enabler.
 This Certificate upskills engineers, scientists and other professionals from small to large molecule processing and has proven very popular with industry since its inception five years ago, with class sizes growing from 10 to 33.
 It is the first CIT programme to be endorsed by Engineers Ireland as satisfying requirements for chartered engineers to fulfil their annual CPD obligations.
 Delivered by the Department of Process, Energy & Transport Engineering over one academic year, 80 professionals have, so far, been awarded the qualification.

-- Online Application is open for course commencing 18th September 2018.
+- Online Application will open shortly for course commencing September 2019.

 - Please note that applicants will be required to pay an acceptance fee of €550 online if a place on a course is offered.
 This fee is deductible from the overall course fee.

 Note: You will not be charged for applying for the programme by clicking the 'apply now' button, you are only asked to pay an acceptance fee if a place is offered to you and you wish to accept it.